Lozarth/addmeondiscord/README.md

 This link will send your profile to their Discord client or on mobile, to their Discord app.

-Alternatively, if they do not have Discord installed on their device they can simply click on the hyperlink which leads to the web version of your profile.
+Alternatively, if they do not have Discord installed on their device, they can simply click on the hyperlink which leads to your profile on the web version of Discord.